Zhang-lab/ATAC-seq_QC_analysis/Documentation_v1.md

 user@domain: path_to_pipe/pipe.sh  -g  <mm10/mm9/hg38/hg19/personalize>  -r <PE/SE>  -o read_file1  -p read_file2 (if PE file)
 Optional parameter:   -t <threads>  -m <marker>  -h for help

+## Caveats in method selection
+### 1, reads distribution count in each chromosome
+We do **NOT** use samtools index directly, because "bwa" would assign reads of which has mapQ=0 to chr1, the results are not accurate.
+What we perform is to remove those reads first and count directly by "uniq" command.

+### 2, generate random regions from genome
+We do **NOT** use "bedtools random" because it's hard to determine how many regions we need.
+Especially for Zebra fish data, those peaks(extended to 10kb at each side) would cover most of genome so it's very hard to get enough hits.
+So we simply shutter the whole genome and take all regions.

 ## Data Processing:
 ### Step1, Pre-alignment
 #### 1.1, Trimming by cutadapt